 It’s crucial that nonprofits place measured emphasis on every stage of the major gift process.
 From identification to cultivation to solicitation to stewardship, each phase hinges on a nonprofit’s ability to connect with their donors and draw them to donate.
 That ability should be rooted in a researched knowledge of the donors.
-The better you know your donors, the better equipped you’ll be to curate the perfect major gift strategy.
+The better you know your donors, the better equipped you’ll be to curate the perfect major gifts strategy.

 Take, for instance, capital campaigns.
 During a capital campaign, a large portion of your funds will come from major gifts acquired during the quiet phase.
 Quiet phase success can prove pivotal, so it’s highly important that your team identifies the top prospects and implements an informed strategy to solicit them.